 From Main South Rd take the turnoff Patapinda Road, turn left onto River Road, travel approx. 1.5kms turn left into Onkaparinga Recreation Park.

 This launch point provides approx. 2kms paddle to the historic township of Old Noarlunga.
 The river becomes unnavigable approx. 1 km after passing under Main South Road bridge.
-Note: It is approx. 5km paddle to mouth (one-way) passing the Encounter Marine Park Sanctuary Zone (wetland) where paddlers can explore the backwaters at high tide.
+Note: It is approx 5.6 km paddle to mouth (one-way) passing the Encounter Marine Park Sanctuary Zone (wetland) where paddlers can explore the backwaters at high tide.

 Always check the wind and tidal information prior to departure.

-For those wishing to learn moving water skills the river mouth with an outgoing tide is a good safe place to learn and practice.
+For those wishing to learn moving water skills the river mouth with an outgoing tide is a good safe place to learn and practice (Note that from Wearing Street launch site to the mouth is 1.6km).

 The Onkaparinga River provides an access point to Onkaparinga River National and Recreation Parks which include a network of cycle paths and walking trails.